henryhobhouse/CV/README.md

 #### Solving Problems >> Building Web Apps
 Test, Learn, Action.
 Repeat.
-Utilising quite a feedback tools/methodologies such as TDD, Pull requests, QA testing, fast agile iterations, interaction with stakeholders/PMs and do so by selling all principles to the my direct team via collaborative agreement.
+Utilising quite a feedback tools/methodologies such as TDD, Pull requests, QA testing, fast agile iterations, interaction with stakeholders/PMs and do so by selling all principles to my direct team via collaborative agreement.

 #### Team driving force
 I have the ability to find what is exciting about a project, and bring this enthusiasm to a whole team.
 I also have the